camilasbraz/python-sql/README.md

 2. Change to the tutorial directory: `cd your-repo`

-4. Create a new virtual environment for the notebook with this [tutorial](https://github.com/camilasbraz/virtual-envs-ands-notebooks) and activate it
+3. Create a new virtual environment for the notebook with this [tutorial](https://github.com/camilasbraz/virtual-envs-ands-notebooks) and activate it

-5. Install the required dependencies using pip: `pip install -r requirements.txt`
+4. Install the required dependencies using pip: `pip install -r requirements.txt`

 ### PostgreSQL

 PostgreSQL is an open-source relational database management system.
-This guide will help you get started with PostgreSQL and use it for your projects.

 #### Installation